atom-bond/salutations-terra/README.md

 # salutations-terra
 a hello-world themed repository, via the activity on https://guides.github.com/activities/hello-world/

+# lines don't look right in the text below once committed.
+Must try to make the code sexah.

 Make and commit changes
 Click the README.md file.
 Click the  pencil icon in the upper right corner of the file view to edit.